kayberd/ceng797-aloha/README.md

-# ceng797-aloha
+# CENG797 - ALOHANET

-This repository will contain implementation of ALOHAnet protocol on AHC library.
+This repository contains implementation of ALOHAnet protocol on AHC library.
 In scope of METU-CENG797 course supervised by Ertan Onur.

+Created by Berkay Demirören